fog/fog/lib/fog/rackspace/docs/auto_scale.md

 ### Pausing a Scaling Group's Policies

-To pause a scaling groups execution:
+To pause a scaling group's execution:

     group.pause

-There is a corresponding `resume` method to reactive execution:
+There is a corresponding `resume` method to resume execution:

     group.resume

 ### Creating a Scaling Group

-As you can imagine there are a lot of options avaliable to you when creating a scaling group, in order to ease the burden a builder has been provided.
+There are many options available to you when creating a scaling group.
+In order to ease the burden, a builder is provided.

-To create a scaling group with the builder you will need to first include the builder in your script:
+To create a scaling group with the builder you first include the builder in your script:

     require 'fog/rackspace/models/auto_scale/group_builder'